Red Dust (1932 film): Box office

 According to MGM records, the film earned $781,000 in the US and Canada, and $442,000 elsewhere, resulting in a profit of $399,000.

 Accolades

 In 2002, the film was nominated for the American Film Institute's "100 Years...100 Passions" list.

 Remake

-Red Dust was remade by director John Ford in 1953 as Mogambo, this time set in Africa rather than Indochina, and shot on location in color, with Ava Gardner playing Harlow's role and Grace Kelly in Astor's part.
+Red Dust was remade by director John Ford in 1953 as Mogambo, this time set in Africa rather than Indochina, and shot on location in color by Technicolor, with Ava Gardner playing Harlow's role and Grace Kelly in Astor's part.
 Clark Gable returned to play the same character he portrayed twenty-one years earlier.
 Ford used African tribal music as the film's score.

 Home media

 Red Dust was first released to home media on VHS by MGM.
 In November 2012, the Warner Archive Collection released it on manufactured-on-demand DVD.
+Warner Archive Collection released it on Blu-ray for the first time on January 27, 2026, featuring the new 4K restoration from the best surviving elements.